Fano fourfolds with large anticanonical base locus: The nef case

 {\em Case a) We have $K_B \equiv 0$.} Since $K_B \simeq B|_B$ this implies that $B$ is nef.
 Thus $B_X$ is nef by Theorem \ref{theorem-kollar}, a contradiction to Proposition \ref{proposition-B-not-nef}.

-{\em Case b) $B$ is isomorphic the ruled surface $\PP(V) \rightarrow C$ from Proposition \ref{proposition-fujita}.} Since $\rho(\PP(V))=2$ and the map $\tau$ is surjective, the del Pezzo surface $T$ has Picard number at most two (canonical singularities are $\Q$-factorial, \cite[Prop.4.11]{KM98}).
+{\em Case b) $B$ is a ruled surface over an elliptic curve.} Since $\rho(\PP(V))=2$ and the map $\tau$ is surjective, the del Pezzo surface $T$ has Picard number at most two (canonical singularities are $\Q$-factorial, \cite[Prop.4.11]{KM98}).
 By Remark \ref{remark-fujita} the nef and big class $M_X|_B$ is ample and $(M_X|_B)^2=3$.
-Since $M_X|_B \simeq \tau^* M_T \simeq \tau^* (-K_T)$ and $\tau$ has degree at least two, we deduce that $\tau$ is a {\em finite} morphism of degree three and $(-K_T)^2=1$.
+Since $M_X|_B \simeq \tau^* M_T \simeq \tau^* (-K_T)$ is ample, the generically finite map $\tau$ is actually finite.
+Moreover, $\tau$ having degree at least two, we deduce that $\tau$ has degree three and $(-K_T)^2=1$.
 Thus $T$ is a del Pezzo surface of degree one and Picard number at most two, in particular it is not smooth.
 By \cite[Prop.1.3]{AW95} this implies that the fibration $\holom{\varphi}{X}{T}$ is not equidimensional, so there exists a prime divisor $D \subset X$ that is contracted onto a point in $T$.

 Since the effective divisors $B_X$ and $Y$ are $\varphi$-ample, the intersection

 is non-empty.
 Hence there exists a curve $E \subset B$ that is contracted by $\tau$.
 Yet we showed above that $\tau$ is finite, a contradiction. \end{proof}